 As you can see, 2016 was a year of wonderful trips and incredible adventures.
 But little did we know that those were just a part of a big, delicious cake.
 Through your wholehearted support, dear readers, we were able to accomplish some unexpected milestones.
 Until now, we still could hardly believe we were able to achieve these spectacular turning points in our blogging lives.

 Our grandest milestone was being officially inducted as brand ambassadors for the German outdoor-equipment brand Deuter.
 This is a dream come true; ever since we started traveling and adventuring, we have always been die-hard Deuter fans and users.
-Nothing in our wildest dreams would have prepared us for that simple FB chat that stated we are now one of their product ambassadors.
+Nothing in our wildest dreams would have prepared us for that simple FB chat that led to us being one of their product ambassadors.
 So it’s a huge honor for to represent Deuter.

 (Photo credit: Deuter)